-For their latest generations of cameras, GoPro has included voice control.
-With that, you can control some basic functions of the camera hands-free, using only your voice.
+Voice control has been a standard feature of the latest generations of GoPro cameras.
+It allows you to control some basic functions of the camera hands-free, using only your voice.

 How to Turn Voice Control On & Off